f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

 If deploying with a plain Deployment manifest, edit the files ``templates/f5-bigip-ctlr-deployment.cluster0.yaml`` and ``templates/f5-bigip-ctlr-deployment.cluster1.yaml`` modifying the desired parameters.

-## Running the scripts
+## Running the configuration scripts

+Overall, after completing the previous steps we would have the following files ready before running the configuration scripts:

+- Kubeconfigs files (one for each cluster).
+- If using the Operator, the files ``templates/f5bigipctlr.cluster0.yaml`` and ``templates/f5bigipctlr.cluster1.yaml``.
+- If using the Deployment, the files ``templates/f5-bigip-ctlr-deployment.cluster0.yaml`` and ``templates/f5-bigip-ctlr-deployment.cluster1.yaml``.
+- This script´s config file.

-Once the above pre-requisites are completed installing the whole deployment consists in three steps:
+Once ready, installing the whole deployment consists in three steps:

 - Prepare the installation.
 This steps does: